SoftwareAG/webmethods-api-gateway/docs/articles/operations/API Gateway migration steps - Simplified/Migrating standalone API Gateway/README.md

 Complete the below prerequisites to make you ready to get into the details of the staging and promotion in API Gateway.

-*   Install source and target API Gateway instances.
+*   Install source and target API Gateway instances in same network.
 The version of target API Gateway should be higher than source API Gateway.
 Supported source API Gateway versions are 10.1 and above
 *   Install latest fixes in both source and target versions
 *   If custom keystore files are used in the source API Gateway installation, copy the files to the same location in the target installation

+> **Note:** If the source Elasticsearch port is not accessible to target instance and not able to talk to each other then Contact Software AG support team for further assistance.

 Details
 -------

-In this section we will go through the steps for migrating a standalone API Gateway to a higher version using direct mode.
+In this section we will go through the steps for migrating a standalone API Gateway to a higher version.
 The steps are given below.

 > **Note:** In APIGateway 10.2 and above the the folder name _**EventDataStore**_ has been changed to _**InternalDataStore**_.
 Throughout this tutorial we refer source API Gateway installation directory as \<SOURCE\>, target API Gateway installation directory as \<TARGET\> and target elasticsearch is \<TARGET\_ELASTIC\_SEARCH\>

 ### Step 1: Configure reindex.remote.whitelist in target Elasticsearch

+> **Note:** Remote reindexing configuration can be skipped for Managed Elasticsearch

 Configure the below property in the target elasticsearch.yml file located at _**\<TARGET\>\\InternalDataStore\\config**_ for re-indexing the data in the target Elasticsearch.
 The below property helps to copy the documents from \<SOURCE\> to \<TARGET\> Elasticsearch instance.